Project-Pandora-Game/pandora-documentation/Getting_started.md

 - A GitHub Account
 - A development environment
-- Some scary command line toole
+- Some scary command line tools

 # What you need to do

 Following is a step-by-step description of what you need to do to contribute to project Pandora.
-If the list seems long - don't panick, you only have to do that once.
+If the list seems long - don't panic, you only have to do that once.

 ## Set-up your environment